Employees who are 21 years of age or over, and employees under 21 years old who are paid at the full adult rate for their occupation.

 Method of setting pay

 How the main part of an employee's pay is set.
-Employees are classified to one of the following categories: Award only; Collective agreement; Individual arrangement; or Owner manager of incorporated enterprise.
+Employees are classified to one of the following categories: Award only; Collective agreement; or Individual arrangement.
+Employees classified to the Collective agreement or Individual arrangement categories are further classified according to whether the agreement is registered with a Federal or state industrial tribunal or authority.

 Employees who are not managerial employees (as defined above) including non-managerial professionals and some employees with supervisory responsibilities.